New York's 104th State Assembly district

 New York's 104th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Jonathan Jacobson since 2018, succeeding Frank Skartados.

 Geography

 2020s

 District 104 contains portions of Dutchess, Orange and Ulster counties.
-The towns of Newburgh, Beacon and the city of Poughkeepsie is within this district.
+The towns of Clintondale, Lloyd, Marlboro, Milton and Plattekill, and the cities of Beacon, Newburgh and Poughkeepsie are within this district.

+The district is entirely within New York's 18th congressional district, as well as encompassing the 39th and 41st districts of the New York State Senate.

 2010s

 District 104 contains portions of Dutchess, Orange and Ulster counties.
-The towns of Newburgh, Beacon and part of the city of Poughkeepsie is within this district.
+The towns of Clintondale, Lloyd, Marlboro and Milton, and the cities of Newburgh, Beacon, and part of the city of Poughkeepsie is within this district.